drevops/vortex/.scaffold/docs/content/tools/doctor.md

 ## Features

-The DrevOps Doctor script performs a series of checks to ensure the project environment is correctly set up:
+Doctor script performs a series of checks to ensure the project environment is correctly set up:

 - Availability of the necessary tools (Docker, Docker Compose, Pygmy, Ahoy etc.)